ManiMatter/decluttarr/README.md

 **LOG_LEVEL**
 - Sets the level at which logging will take place
 - `INFO` will only show changes applied to radarr/sonarr/lidarr
-- `VERBOSE` will show when script runs (even if it results in no change)
+- `VERBOSE` shows each check being performed even if no change is applied
+- `DEBUG` shows very granular information, only required for debugging
 - Type: String
 - Permissible Values: CRITICAL, ERROR, WARNING, INFO, VERBOSE, DEBUG
 - Is Mandatory: No (Defaults to INFO)